 Students must go to Room SW1-3070 on the first day of class.
 Refreshments for coffee break in the morning and lunch will be provided at noon.
-If this course is full, please contact [email protected] to be added to a waiting list.
+If this course is full, please contact Melissa Hart at [email protected] to be added to a waiting list.
 If available from previous enrollment, please provide your IZUNA student ID when you send the request.
 Note: IZUNA reserves the right to cancel courses.
 In the event of a part-time studies course cancellation, you will be notified at least two business days prior to the course start.
 Please ensure that your contact information is current.

 Upon successful completion of this course, the student will be able to:

 Apply standard ISA 5.1 symbology to transducers commonly used in process automation applications.